Laws of rugby union

 The game is usually played on a grass field approximately 70 m by 100 m.
 At each end of the field are the goal posts and an in-goal area.
 Games last for eighty minutes and are divided into two forty-minute halves.
 Each team defends one end and attempts to score points through tries and goals.
 One team kicks the ball towards the opposition starting play.
 At half time they swap ends, with the other team kicking off.
 After a successful kick-off the ball is in general play and can be passed, kicked, caught, picked up or grounded by any player.
-The ball can be kicked in any direction, but must be passed backwards.
+The ball can be kicked in any direction, but may only be passed backwards.
 Players attempt to stop the opposition running the ball by tackling them.
 Rucks form when at least one player from each team is on their feet and the ball is on the ground.
 Mauls are formed when the ball carrier is held by at least one of the opposition and a teammate is also bound to them.
 Players can compete for the ball at tackles, rucks and mauls in accordance with the laws.

 Scrums are used to start play after minor infringements (knock-ons and forward passes) and when the ball becomes unplayable.
 All eight members of the forwards must be involved in the scrum provided the team still has all fifteen players present.
 Players involved in the scrum stay bound to each other and the opposition until it is finished and the rest, except the scrum-half, must be positioned at least five metres back.
 The two teams push against each other and the hookers strike for the ball once the scrum half puts the ball into the "tunnel" (gap between the two front rows).
 The scrum half must put the ball straight down the centre of the tunnel, if the scrum half deliberately puts the ball in at an angle to his second rows feet, (feeding the ball), the opposition are awarded the 'put in'.

 Lineouts are used to restart play when the ball has crossed the sidelines.
 Players form two parallel lines perpendicular to the sideline and the team that did not put the ball out throws it straight down the middle.
 Players in the line-out can be lifted by teammates as they attempt to win the ball.